rebel-l/schema/README.md

 ## Write SQL Schema Script
 Each script must have at least an `up` and a `down` command represented by the following SQL comments: `-- up` / `-- down`.
-You can skip the down command but beware that you `revert` and `recreate` are not working.
+You can skip the down command but beware that `revert` and `recreate` are not working.
 As an example a schema script can look like the following (name: _001_example.sql_):

 ```sql